Retiring to Spain in 2024: Benefits, Visas, Taxes…

 Even if you are planning on being a homeowner eventually, renting in the beginning might be sensible.
 Doing so gives the renter time to figure out the state of the local property market.
 Equipped with such knowledge, it becomes more clear whether the current location is the right one.

 On the other hand, buying your property outright entails more security and freedom to do what you wish with your living space.
-There’s also increased risk.
+Also increased risk.
 If the market craters, you may not be able to sell off your home to your satisfaction.
-It’s up to you to decide how important it is to have a place to return to in Spain.
+Up to you to decide how important it is to have a place to return to in Spain.

 Financing your retiring in Spain